-On May 20, 2009, the Company and JH Direct, LLC ("JH Direct") entered into a licensing agreement providing JH Direct with the exclusive worldwide rights to the Company's anti-cellulite cosmeceutical product which utilizes the Company's patented transdermal delivery system technology, TransdelTM.
+On May 20, 2009, the Company and JH Direct, LLC ("JH Direct") entered into a licensing agreement providing JH Direct with the exclusive worldwide rights to the Company's anti-cellulite cosmeceutical product which utilizes the Company's patented transdermal delivery system technology, Transdel[TM].
 Under the terms of the agreement, JH Direct will pay the Company initial royalty advances and a continuing licensing royalty on the worldwide sales of the anti-cellulite product.
-The Company retained the exclusive rights to seek pharmaceutical/dermatological partners for the anti-cellulite product for an initial period of one year, thereafter JH Direct will be allowed to expand in this channel.
+The Company retained the exclusive rights to seek pharmaceutical/dermatological partners for the anti-cellulite product for an initial period of one year following the launch of the product, thereafter JH Direct will be allowed to expand in this channel.
 In accordance with the cosmetic products consulting agreement, the consulting firm will receive a percentage of the operating profits paid to the Company.